JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ---
 layout: post
-title: "Ombudsman slams Southwark - no monitoring of social housing provision"
+title: "Southwark's lost social housing"
-subtitle: "Local Government Ombudsman finds that.."
+subtitle: Ombudsman finds that Council cannot know how much social housing it is getting
-published: false
+published: true
 ---
 The Local Government Ombudsman has issued the [damning judgement](http://35percent.org/img/LGOFinalDecisionSOR.pdf) that Southwark Council has had no procedure to ensure that social housing approved by the Council's planning committee is actually being delivered.
 The Ombudsman further found that without a monitoring procedure 'it is hard to know ..how many social housing units...developers [have] delivered'.